dchu096/github-readme-stats/readme.md

 https://github.com/anuraghazra/github-readme-stats

 <p align="center">Love the project?
 Please consider <a href="https://www.paypal.me/anuraghazra">donating</a> to the original author to help it improve!</p>

-# Why this fork?

-I prefer using Cloudflare over Vercel, so this fork adapts GitHub Readme Stats to run on Cloudflare Workers

 ## ❗Important Notices